pascalweiss/gof_design_patterns/README.md

 ### Additional notes
-The patterns were collected and described by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides - the Gang of Four - in their iconic book [Design Patterns: Elements of Object-Oriented Software]().
+The patterns were collected and described by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides - the Gang of Four - in their iconic book [Design Patterns: Elements of Reusable Object-Oriented Software]().
 If you don't have the book, get it.